 - Employees with in-depth knowledge of the local community

 For more details, or to request an assessment to determine eligibility, call the PCA Helpline at 215-765-9040.

 There are also several community-based providers of home-delivered meals.

 There are shopping services that will assist those who are incapacitated or unable to shop for themselves.
 Some are volunteer; others provide the service for a fee.

 Supplemental Nutrition Assistance Program (SNAP)

 Formerly known as food stamps, this government-funded program helps low-income people buy food.
 For information about eligibility and to apply, call:

 Any Philadelphia resident 60 or over can go to a senior community center funded by Philadelphia Corporation for Aging to have a lunchtime meal.
 Meals are designed to meet the recommendations from the Dietary Guidelines for Americans and meet one-third of the Recommended Dietary Allowance of older adults, and can be included in a meal plan for seniors who have diabetes or heart disease.
 Senior centers celebrate holidays, birthdays and other occasions with specialty meals throughout the year.
 Kosher meals are available at specific centers.
 Donations are requested but not required.

 Emergency Food Resources

-Free or discounted food is available for the needy from a variety of services, including soup kitchens which serve hot meals; food cupboards which provide free food; and organizations which provide discounted food in return for community service.
+Free or discounted food is available for the needy from a variety of services, including soup kitchens, which serve hot meals; food cupboards, which provide free food; and organizations that provide discounted food in return for community service.